xuchengpeng/elpa-mirror/gnu/show-font-readme.txt

   words.
 The default value should cover many such examples.
 Those are displayed in the buffer produced by the command `show-font-select-preview'.

+  The user options `show-font-emoji-sample' and `show-font-icon-sample' take a string value with characters that can be displayed by an emoji or icon font, respectively.
+The sample is used in the buffer produced by the commands `show-font-select-preview' and `show-font-tabulated'.

   Finally, the following faces control the appearance of various elements.